mechahuman/Food-Review-AI-Chatbot-/README.md

 ***To run the backend you will have to download all the git files and their required dependencies.***

 *THIS IS A BETA VERSION*
+*This project was refined with the assistance of LLMs*